murgle2/app-template/restapi/README.md

-# Chat API
+# Rest API

-REST API built with FastAPI and python.
+Built with FastAPI and python.

 **To Run:**